-If you own or occupy a property in the Redlands Coast you are required by law to manage rats and mice on your property.
+If you own or occupy a property in Redland City you are required under the Public Health Act 2005 to manage rats and mice on your property.

 Council offers advice to help you: